dgor82/dgor82.github.io/style_guide_practices.md

 ## Why no test-coverage tools?

-Especially on a greenfield project, where the developer(s) are 'test-infected' (think 'test first', follow TDD...) they don't add much value but they do create considerable overhead and distraction.
+On a project created by 'test-infected' developers, where coverage will by default already be large, they don't add much value but create considerable overhead and distraction.

 The crux is that '100%' test coverage is a totally meaningless measurement target!